← All varieties

 Origin/History

-The name Romanite has been applied to several different varieties of apples.
-In the earlier history of orcharding in this country it was applied very generally to the Rambo, but this synonymy has now become practically obsolete.
-The Gilpin or Carthouse apple has also passed under the name of Romanite and is still so called in a great many districts.
-The true Romanite of today, according to the accepted nomenclature of the American Pomological Society, is the old southern variety of this name.
-It has been sometimes confounded or placed as identical with Shockley in North Carolina, where it is much grown, but it is quite distinct.
-It is also distinct from Gilpin, sometimes known as Romanite.
+The origin of Romanite is unknown.
+From the region in which it was being grown when it first became known to pomologists, it is probable that it originated in one of the Carolinas or in Georgia.
+The name Romanite has been and is still applied to several different varieties of apples.
+In the earlier history of orcharding in this country it was applied very generally to the Rambo, but this synonymy has become practically obsolete.
+The Gilpin or Carthouse apple has also passed under the name of Romanite, and it is still so called in a great many districts.
+The true Romanite, according to the accepted nomenclature of the American Pomological Society, is the old southern variety of this name.
+It has sometimes been confounded or placed as identical with Shockley in North Carolina, where it is much grown, but it is quite distinct from both Shockley and Gilpin.

 Tree